Search

 Clinical relevance: Measures hypoglycemia risk, which is one of the most dangerous aspects of diabetes care.

-Communication tip: “Too much time below range can make you feel shaky, confused, or worse.
+Communication tip: “Too much time below range can make you feel shaky and confused and put you at risk of not having glucose for your brain to function.
 Our goal is to minimize this risk.”

 3. Time Above Range (TAR)